lassebunk/dynamic_sitemaps/README.md

     $ rake sitemap:generate

-This will, by default, empty `<project root>/public/sitemaps/*` and generate a `sitemap.xml` that will look like this:
+This will, by default, generate a `sitemap.xml` file in `<project root>/public/sitemaps` that will look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>